redking/dzr-redux-workshop/exercises/exercise3.md

 application state.
 This should also be the default export.

 - In the `messages.js` reducer, store the state in a `history` array before every state change.
 Use this to implement an "undo" button, allowing you to return to the previous state after every add or delete.
-Add the delete button after the "Change header color" button in the `ChatRoom` component
+Add the undo button after the "Change header color" button in the `ChatRoom` component

 ```
 <button type="button" className="btn btn-default cycle" onClick={e => this.props.onUndoMessage()}>